openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 ## Resources

-The CPC will establish a sub-team which will build a set of resources/processes that can be re-used by projects when implementing their CoC processes and enforcement.
+The CPC will establish a sub-team which will build a set of resources/processes that can be reused by projects when implementing their CoC processes and enforcement.